HL7/fhir-pacio-cognitive-status/input/pagecontent/profile_highlights_and_guidance.md

 **Guidance and Notes:**
 1. The ‘questionnaire’ field is the URL pointing to the file of the questionnaire that defines and organizes the questions for which answers are being provided.
 2. Use ‘id’ field to indicate the code of a section title or an observation question.
-For example, the LONIC code ‘86585-7.’
+For example, the LOINC code ‘86585-7.’
 3. Each ‘linkId’ field should match the ‘linkId’ of the corresponding section title or question from the questionnaire.
 4. The nesting structure of the ‘item’ fields should correspond to the nesting structure as showed in the questionnaire.